abhishekarya1/myblog/content/post/2019-06-06-a-new-beginning.md

 ---
 ## Whatisthat.tech ❔

-The new name reflects what I truly envisioned this web-corner to be a box full of content for the inquisitive minds as mine.
+The new name reflects what I truly envisioned this web-corner, a box full of content for the inquisitive minds such as mine.
 Another year of science, computer science, technological, and personal posts inspired from whatever I do, read, and whatever I find out and learn on the interwebs.

 ---
 ## A New Beginning